jennsika/DATA6550-Visualization/README.md

 <br />

 ## Collaboration
-This project is a collaborative effort, documenation of our discussions can be found below:
+This project is a collaborative effort, documenation of our discussions can be found below: <br />
 Week A <br />
 Week B <br />